James Russell Lowell,

 And yet, going back to the African proverb I quoted above, it does not necessarily mean that a lonely person is a prisoner of routine.
-In fact, if you do not have to consult with family or friends beforehand you can decide for a new course of action at the drop of a hat; at least in my experience the less co-dependency you have, the quicker you can decide and act upon your decisions.
+If you do not have to consult with family or friends beforehand you can decide on a new course of action at the drop of a hat; at least in my experience the less co-dependency you have, the quicker you can decide and act upon your decisions.

 - My attempt to explore the Solitude/Loneliness dichotomy in Japanese.